How to choose the best collar and lead for your dog

 24th September, 2020

 Walking into your local pet store to browse for a collar and lead can be a fun but also truly bewildering experience.
 With so many different materials, colours, sizes and designs there could be hundreds to choose from.
-If only everything was as straightforward and easy as arranging insurance for your four-legged friend!
+If only everything was as straightforward and easy as arranging insurance for your dog!

 To stop yourself from making some common mistakes read on for our guide on how to choose the best collar and lead for your dog.